-Burning coal has a number of detrimental effects that are not discussed in the many advertisements advocating for “clean coal” as an alternative energy source.
-In fact, these advertisements—all backed by the American Coalition for Clean Coal Electricity in a $35 million advertisement campaign—rely heavily on the myth of clean coal, attacks on the Environmental Protection Agency, and appeals to xenophobia, or the fear of that which is foreign or strange, i.e. alternative sources of energy other than coal.
-(Davies) The entire campaign for “clean coal” technology is largely propaganda: distorted facts and exaggerated claims employed for the sole purpose of persuading consumers to support this detrimental technology with no regard for the environment.
+Burning coal has a number of detrimental effects that are not discussed in the many advertisements advocating for “clean” coal.
+According to Kert Davies, Research Director for Greenpeace USA, these advertisements—all backed by the American Coalition for Clean Coal Electricity in a $35 million advertisement campaign—rely heavily on the myth of “clean” coal, attacks on the Environmental Protection Agency, and appeals to xenophobia, or the fear of that which is foreign or strange, i.e. alternative sources of energy other than coal (Davies).
+According to Environmental Science, Law, and Ethics Professor Donald Brown of Pennsylvania State University, the entire campaign for “clean coal” technology is largely propaganda: distorted facts and exaggerated claims employed for the sole purpose of persuading consumers to support this detrimental technology with no regard for the environment:

+This deception is classic propaganda because [it] presents facts selectively to encourage a particular synthesis, or uses loaded messages to produce an emotional rather than a rational response to the information presented...The clean coal [industry] has frequently engaged in propaganda that must be understood as lying by omission…about something that is potentially very harmful...
+(Brown, 2012)

+The American Coalition for Clean Coal Electricity (ACCCE) has recently produced a number of campaign advertisements supporting “clean” coal, and, according to Brown, these advertisements provide false and misleading statements that do not attest to any of the real dangers of burning coal for energy.

-Not only are the statistics incorrect, but they also succeed in persuading consumers to support “clean coal.”
-Coal mining employment has decreased dramatically in recent years “from 126,000 miners in 1948 (who produced 168 million tons of coal), to just 15,000 miners employed in 2005 (who, with the help of machinery, produced 128 million tons of coal),” (Coal is Dirty) so the claim that coal mining creates jobs for the United States is also incorrect.
-The coal that is being burned now may be “cheap,” but, as earlier mentioned, it is also of worse quality than coal burned decades ago due to the “low-hanging fruit principle” utilized in the United States in which the higher quality resources are used up first.
-(Heinberg) Essentially, the United States will have to burn a greater amount of this low-quality, nonrenewable coal, thus, in terms of basic economics, making this “cheap coal” more scarce and expensive, as opposed to abundant and cheap, which defeats the purpose of using coal as a source of energy in the first place.
+Not only are the statistics incorrect, but they also succeed in persuading consumers to support “clean” coal.
+Coal mining employment has decreased dramatically in recent years “from 126,000 miners in 1948 (who produced 168 million tons of coal), to just 15,000 miners employed in 2005 (who, with the help of machinery, produced 128 million tons of coal),” (Grandia, 2012), so the claim that coal mining creates jobs for the United States is also incorrect.
+The coal that is being burned now may be “cheap,” but, as earlier mentioned, it is also of worse quality than coal burned decades ago due to the “low-hanging fruit principle” utilized in the United States in which the higher quality resources are used up first (Heinberg, 2009).
+Essentially, the United States will have to burn a greater amount of this low-quality, nonrenewable coal, thus, in terms of basic economics, making this “cheap coal” more scarce and expensive, as opposed to abundant and cheap, which defeats the purpose of using coal as a source of energy in the first place.

 There is one point that clean coal supporters are correct about: the United States already relies very heavily on coal as an energy source, and utilizing a new source of energy would require heavy turnaround: